-Frequently Asked Questions about MHAme's Empathy Circles
+Frequently Asked Questions about MHAme's Support Groups

 Nothing- our circles are open to all mothers and free of charge.

-Who leads the support circle?
+Who leads the support group?

-Our circles are facilitated by trained volunteers.
+Our groups are facilitated by trained volunteers.
 We are women and mothers just like you - many of us have experienced a PMAD in the past and want very much to offer our support, as other women also supported us through our own PMAD.

 Yes.
 You are welcome to bring your infant with you, however, we do not provide childcare at this time.
 If possible, we encourage you to seek a caregiver for your child while attending our group as this will help you get the most out of your time with us.